 What's the status of the next Academy class?

 The interview and selection process for Class 13 were conducted virtually.
-The new class will be announced in late August.
-The program will start the year in a virtual format, with in-person gatherings to resume at a later date based on recommendations from the university and public health officials.
+The new class was announced in late August.
+The program started the year in a virtual format, with in-person gatherings to resume at a later date based on recommendations from the university and public health officials.

 Public Allies and their Partner Organizations should have already received information from Director Jake Teskey.
 If you have not, email Jake at firstname.lastname@example.org.